- Study at Deakin

 I am a current Deakin University student.
 How do I apply?

 Students who wish to apply to transfer to another course in the University may do so by completing an Application for Course Transfer form and lodging it via the Deakin portal.
-Further details may be obtained from the Faculty of Health website.

 Is there a mid-year intake?